 - Outpatient treatment, which may include family, group, and one-on-one therapy.
 There are also social skills training groups for adults.

-- Trained staff who treat adults with ASD and other developmental disorders.
+- Trained staff who treat autistic adults and other developmental disorders.

 - Other services including evaluation and medicine monitoring.